Frequently Asked Questions

 MVSP is a basic framework and is not intended to be a comprehensive checklist.
 It is also not intended to replace more complex questionnaires, but rather as a starting point for companies that are currently developing their information security capabilities or who want to quickly understand the security capabilities of an enterprise-ready solution or service.

 Many other complex standards focus on a wide range of controls that should be implemented across the enterprise.
 MVSP, on the other hand, focuses specifically on the security of applications, which can vary from service to service.
-While a company can claim overal ISO compliance at a company level, MVSP would apply to a single application due to its narrow focus.
+While a company can claim overall ISO compliance at a company level, MVSP would apply to a single application due to its narrow focus.

 Will I need to fill out yet another questionnaire?